 A busy and inspiring year

 Summer is here after an inspiring year.
-Since returning to our in-person STEM Careers Programme, we have had the opportunity to introduce STEM topics to a wide number of secondary pupils and have continued to develop and expand our offer.
-Our STEM Careers Day is now open for bookings in the autumn (see below) and, looking ahead, we will be introducing a new session with a focus on coding with BBC micro:bits.
+Since returning to our in-person STEM Careers Programme, we have had the opportunity to introduce STEM topics to a large number of secondary pupils and have continued to develop and expand our offer.
+Our STEM Careers Days are now open for bookings in the autumn (see below) and, looking ahead, we will be introducing a new session with a focus on coding with BBC micro:bits.
 We are very aware of the need for computer skills among the younger generation, and aim to help broaden the knowledge base of our students.
 Feeling inspired?
-Why not plan ahead and book your STEM programme with us for the new academic year!
+Why not plan ahead and book your STEM Careers Programme activity with us for the new academic year?

 Open for bookings

 We are excited to announce that we are open for bookings for STEM Career Days in autumn 2022.
-We are taking bookings now, so please contact STEMcareers@scienceoxford.com to book your preferred date.
+Please contact STEMcareers@scienceoxford.com to book your preferred date.
 Each STEM Career Day is bespoke and tailored to your school, with themes such as Space, Coding, Ecology or Engineering.
 See our website for more information.

 Register your interest now